x1-labs/tachyon/docs/src/cli/examples/delegate-stake.md

 ---
-title: Staking SOL with the Solana CLI
+title: Staking XNT with the Solana CLI
 pagination_label: "Solana CLI: Staking"
 sidebar_label: Staking
 ---

-After you have [received SOL](./transfer-tokens.md), you might consider putting it to use by delegating _stake_ to a validator.
+After you have [received XNT](./transfer-tokens.md), you might consider putting it to use by delegating _stake_ to a validator.
 Stake is what we call tokens in a _stake account_.
 Solana weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining the next valid block of transactions in the blockchain.
-Solana then generates new SOL periodically to reward stakers and validators.
+Solana then generates new XNT periodically to reward stakers and validators.
 You earn more rewards the more stake you delegate.